AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 -> Is an identity you assign to a software Workload. it enables it to authenticate to and access other services and ressources.

 * Application and service principals:
-An identity for an apllication.
+An identity for an application.

 * Managed identity:
 A type of service principal that are automatically managed in Microsoft Entra ID.
 So there is no need for a developer to manage any credentials.
 For example, a dev can built an app using Azure VMs that access Azure Storage.